arindas/proglog/README.md

 ## Changelog

+### v0.10.1 Added github workflow for building docker images and pushing them to ghcr.io

 ### v0.10.0 Chapter 10 - Deploy; Build a command binary for starting a proglog instance
 We simply create a new `Agent` instance with `agent.New(agent.Config)`.
 We support loading configuration values from command line flags, as well as dedicated configuration files.